 How Orb iDog can help

-Orb iDog is already focused on daily care: walks, food, medicines, supplements, health observations and the dog profile.
-The marketplace direction adds the next important layer: when the owner sees that the dog regularly does not get enough outdoor time, they should be able to look for help in a more organized way.
+Orb iDog is already focused on daily care: walks, feeding, medications, supplements, health observations, and the dog profile.
+The dog walker flow adds the next important layer: when the owner sees that the dog regularly does not get enough outdoor time, they can look for help in a more organized way.

 The idea is not just “find a person.”
-The idea is clearer care: request, statuses, future tracking and more peace of mind.
+The idea is more structured care: request, status updates, app-based tracking, and more peace of mind.

 Many GPS solutions require a separate dog GPS tracker.
-That can be expensive, require another subscription, be uncomfortable or simply be annoying for the dog.
-Orb iDog develops a different direction: during a marketplace walk, tracking can be connected to the walker’s phone during an active session.
+That can be expensive, require another subscription, be uncomfortable, or simply be annoying for the dog.
+Orb iDog is building a different approach: during a marketplace walk, tracking can be connected to the walker’s phone during an active session.

-That way the owner can receive more transparency in the future without the dog wearing an extra device.
+That way the owner gets more transparency without the dog wearing an extra device.
 This is not only a technical feature; it is peace of mind.

-Marketplace and live tracking functions are being developed carefully and gradually.
+Dog walker and live tracking access is managed carefully according to reliability and service area.
 That is the correct approach, because when dogs, trust and location are involved, rushed decisions are not acceptable.

-Orb iDog should not be presented as a fully public marketplace if a function is not open to everyone yet.
-But the direction is clear: a better connection between owners and dog walkers, with more safety and transparency.
+Orb iDog presents dog walker access as a managed product flow.
+The goal is clear: a better connection between owners and dog walkers, with more safety and transparency.

 FAQ